Salsa music: Musical structure

-Most salsa compositions follow the basic son montuno model based on a clave rhythm and composed of a verse section, followed by a coro-pregón (call-and-response) chorus section known as the montuno.
+Most salsa compositions follow the basic son montuno model based on the Afro-Cuban clave rhythm and composed of a verse section, followed by a coro-pregón (call-and-response) chorus section known as the montuno.
 The verse section can be short, or expanded to feature the lead vocalist and/or carefully crafted melodies with clever rhythmic devices.
 Once the montuno section begins, it usually continues until the end of the song.
 The tempo may gradually increase during the montuno in order to build excitement.
 The montuno section can be divided into various sub-sections sometimes referred to as mambo, diablo, moña, and especial.

 History

 1930s and 1940s: Origins in Cuba

 Many musicologists find many of the components of salsa music in the Son Montuno of several artists of the 30s and 40s like Arsenio Rodríguez, Conjunto Chappottín (Arsenio's former band now led by Félix Chappottín and featuring Luis "Lilí" Martínez Griñán) and Roberto Faz.
 Salsa musician Eddie Palmieri once said "When you talk about our music, you talk about before, or after, Arsenio.....Lilí Martínez was my mentor".
 Several songs of Arsenio's band, like Fuego en el 23, El Divorcio, Hacheros pa' un palo, Bruca maniguá, No me llores and El reloj de Pastora were later covered by many salsa bands (like Sonora Ponceña and Johnny Pacheco).

 On the other hand, a different style, Mambo, was developed by Cachao, Beny Moré and Dámaso Pérez Prado.
 Moré and Pérez Prado moved to Mexico City where the music was played by Mexican big band wind orchestras.